pechera/pechera/README.md

 # Hi there 👋, My name is Roma

-I'm frontend developer, inspired by web and modern approaches in development.
+I'm js developer, inspired by web and modern approaches in development.

 ## 💻 Skills
 <p>